 Content Team

-This week we shared 10 Ways to incorporate Diversity, Equity and Inclusion into your Talent Acquisition Strategy.
-Whether you have recently had your ‘Just Start moment or are already advanced in your DE&I journey, measuring your progress is an essential part of any strategy.
+This is 10 Ways to incorporate Diversity, Equity and Inclusion into your Talent Acquisition Strategy.
+Whether you have just begun or are already advanced in your DE&I journey, measuring your progress is a crucial part of any strategy

 Data & Insights